On finite quotients of surface braid groups having order at most $127$: Group-theoretical preliminaries: CCT-groups and monolithic groups

 \begin{proposition} Let $G$ be a non-abelian, monolithic group of order $65 \leq |G| \leq 127$.
 If $G$ is not a \emph{CCT}-group, then $G$ is isomorphic to one of the following$:$

 \end{proposition} \begin{proof} We again rely on \verb|GAP4|.
-To illustrate the procedure, we focus on the case $|G| = 72$.
+To illustrate the procedure, we focus on the case $|G| = 72$; the analysis for the remaining values of $|G|$ can be carried out in exactly the same way.
 We first run the script used in the proof of Proposition \ref{prop:non-CCT}, which produces the list \verb|list_nonab_non_cct| of all non-abelian, non-CCT groups of order $72$.
 We then execute the following script, which selects from this list the groups that are monolithic:

 The output is